MaxPleaner/step_sequencer/README.md

 validation.

 A couple small (1 second) mp3s are bundled with the gem and are used in the tests.
-To run the tests from the command line after installing the gem:
+To run the tests from the command line, use the executable included with the gem:

 ```rb
 step_sequencer test
 ```

-They are packaged with the distributed gem, so after `require 'step_sequencer'` just use `StepSequencer::Tests.run`.
-Individual cases can also be run by calling the class methods of `Builder` and `Player` in `StepSequencer::Tests::TestCases`.

-There is one extra dependency required to use the tests, and that's the `espeak-ruby` gem. which will indicate what sounds are playing.
-This requires the external tool to be installed as well, e.g. `brew install espeak` or `sudo apt-get install espeak`.
+They can also be run from code: `require 'step_sequencer'` then `StepSequencer::Tests.run`.